TreeMama/iSeaTree-React-Prototype/README.md

 will check to see whether you have `envVariables.ts` in the right place, and whether it is the current version.

-For project administrators: when you update `envVariables.ts`, execute the command `shasum -p -a 512 envVariables.ts > checksums.txt` and commit `checksums.txt` to the repository.
+For project administrators: when you update `envVariables.ts`, execute the command `shasum -a 512 envVariables.ts > checksums.txt` and commit `checksums.txt` to the repository.

 ## Linting

 This project has configured [Eslint](https://eslint.org/) with recommended typescript and react rules.

-## Firebase - Setup
+### Firebase - Setup

+This work has already been done for the project.
+You do not need to set up Firebase again.
+Instructions are included for reference.

 1. Go to the https://console.firebase.google.com and create new project
 2. Click `Database` in the left side panel and create `Firestore`(!)
 Database